ezralanglois/arachnid/index.rst

 Support
 =======

-This software was developed by the `Frank Lab`_ and supported by the Howard Hughes Medical Institute and NIH grants R37 GM 29169 and R01 GM 55440 to Prof. Joachim Frank.
+This software is under development by members of the `Frank Lab`_ and supported by the Howard Hughes Medical Institute (HHMI) and NIH grants R37 GM 29169 and R01 GM 55440 to Prof. Joachim Frank.

 We can use your support too!
 See the :ref:`Developer's Guide <contribute>` for ways you may contribute.
 This can be just as easy as reporting a bug or you can even add your own scripts.